hungyok/nuctf_equi_bai/README.md

 ```
 Where input.fa is the DNA sequence in fasta format.
 One sequence per file, e.g., chr1.fa has sequence for chromosome 1 only.
 To be consistent with our codes, we suggest all the sequences be in caps.
 The raw_output.tab is the output energy (log-score) file in tab format (can easily be open by any text editor like "notepad").
 ### TF energy
-The binding energy of a TF is obtained by scanning the PWM along the genomic sequences (both forward and reverse-complement strands) and converting into position-dependent energy.
+The binding energy of a TF is obtained by scanning its PWM along the genomic sequences (both forward and reverse-complement strands) and converting into position-dependent energy.
 The maximum of the two possible energies at a position is the TF energy.

 The code “tf_binding_pot.m” uses the genome sequence, wmsbai_data_all.txt, and listbai_all.txt to obtain the energy profiles.
 Run the commands below to get all the 104 TF energies:
 ```